 In the popular sightseeing area around Lake Myvatn, the geothermal fields of Mt.
 Krafla impressed us very much.
 In this region, the great gap between the tectonic plates of Europe and America really shows.
 From 1975 to 1984, this gap widened by several metres, and a huge lava flow covered the whole area.
 In the Leirhnjukur geothermal area we could still walk around bubbling hot lakes and steaming fissures.

 Studlagil Canyon – a top highlight in Iceland

 In the east of Iceland, Studlagil Canyon has recently become a hotspot for the Instagram crowd.
 Large numbers of giant basalt rock columns frame a stunning blue glacier river.
 Although the Studlagil Canyon is not a hidden gem anymore it was not too crowded during our visit and we could take some spectacular (Instagram) photos.

 Jokulsarlon Lagoon means glacier river lagoon and that is exactly what we got to see.
 Big chunks of glacier ice break away.
 Melting, they form a deep blue glacier lake with an outflow into the open sea.
 To get close to the icebergs we went on a zodiac tour.
 We could watch a massive iceberg flipping over and got a close look at some seals relaxing on ice floes.
 We booked our tour via Guide to Iceland.

 In addition to the travel highlights above, we tremendously enjoyed the scenic nature and landscapes.
 However, we also had some “issues” with the country and the way tourism works in Iceland.
-More about this soon on the blog.

 Have you been to Iceland?
 What were your personal highlights in Iceland?
 Let us know in the comments.